TOAST: Transformer Optimization using Adaptive and Simple Transformations: Block Approximation

-By systematically evaluating the \gls{mse} for various pairs of blocks $(s, e)$, we can identify those being good candidates for approximation.
-This allows for targeted complexity reduction without substantially altering the network's internal representations or downstream-task performance at a very low computational cost.

-\textbf{Approximating transformer blocks} Once two blocks $s$ and $e$ are identified as having highly similar output representations, our goal is to replace the intermediate blocks $s+1, \dots, e$ with a single, lightweight transformation that maps the output of block $s$ directly to an approximation of the output of block $e$.
+\paragraph{Approximating Transformer Blocks} Given two blocks $s$ and $e$, our goal is to replace the intermediate blocks $s+1, \dots, e$ with a single, lightweight transformation that maps the output of block $s$ directly to an approximation of the output of block $e$.
 This approach allows us to skip the computation of blocks $s+1, \dots, e$, effectively reducing the overall computational costs.
 This approximation can be repeated for multiple, non-overlapping blocks, i.e., blocks $(s_i, e_i)$ and $(s_j, e_j)$ with $e_i < s_j$.
+An overview of the method is provided in \Cref{fig:method}.